crypticCaroline/ms1-plantfactory/README.md

 ## Deployment

-### Adding and Commiting files
+### Adding and Committing files

 To add files to the repository take the following steps

 In the command line type -
         git add .
-        git commit -m "This is being commited" git push
+        git commit -m "This is being committed" git push

-For adding use .  - to add all files or to add a single the pathway to the file eg .index.html  or assets/css/style.css For committing make sure your comments are clear about what changes have been made Pushing will send your work to the repository
+To add all new files or modified file use " ."  - To add a single file use the pathway to the file eg .index.html  or assets/css/style.css
+When committing make sure your comments are clear about what changes have been made.
+Pushing will send your work to the repository

 ### Deployment